Kidsit Founder, Editor, Illustrator, and father of three beautiful kids in Sydney, Australia.

 Parents will normally have a set bedtime routine that they'll want you to follow, possibly including things like reading their child a bedtime story.

-Bedtime is when you are most likely to experience resistance from kids, who may not want to sleep.
+Bedtime is when you are most likely to experience resistance from children, who may not want to sleep.
 Following their regular routine will help get them into bed more easily.

-Read our bedtime guide: How to get kids to bed when babysitting, for more sleeping tips for stubborn kids.
+Read our bedtime guide: How to get kids to bed when babysitting, for more sleeping tips for stubborn children.

-Once kids are in bed, it's a good idea to check up on younger kids every half hour or so.
+Once children are in bed, it's a good idea to check up on them every half hour or so.

-Once the kids are in bed, you can quietly clean up the dishes from dinner as well as cleaning up any mess from crafts or other activities.
+After the children are asleep, you can quietly clean up the dishes from dinner as well as cleaning up any mess from crafts or other activities.
 Parents will appreciate this a lot, and it usually only takes 5 or 10 minutes.

-Just be sure that you're not being loud so that you don't wake up the kids!
+Just be sure that you're not being loud so that you don't wake up the children!

-Once the kids are in bed and you've cleaned up a bit, you can pretty much do whatever you want to keep yourself busy until the parents get home.
+Once the children are in bed and you've cleaned up a bit, you can pretty much do whatever you want to keep yourself busy until the parents get home.